From little coastal fishing ports to high mountain settlements, the Peloponnese has it all.Read more...

 The Peloponnese provides many diverse habitats, from the sea that surrounds it, through its Mediterranean shores, to its alpine slopes.
 It even has several wetland areas, beloved by migratory birds.

 The best time to come to see the extraordinary displays of wild flowers that the Peloponnese puts on is in the spring.
 They start blooming as early as January and then continue in waves.
+April is, perhaps, the most stunning month.
 This is not to say that there is nothing to see at other times of year.
-Whilst the summer months can seem arid, with bare and dusty hillsides, there are still gems to be found, whilst the rains of autumn bring on a mini revival of vegetation.
+While the summer months can seem arid, with bare and dusty hillsides, there are still gems to be found, while the rains of autumn bring on a mini revival of vegetation.

-The wetlands of the Peloponnese are an important habitat for migratory birds such as herons and flamingos.
+Of 440 bird species recorded in Greece, around 275 occur in the Peloponnese as residents or seasonal migrants from outside Europe.
+The wetlands of the Peloponnese are an important habitat for migratory birds such as herons, egrets and the magnificent greater flamingo.
 The best place to view these is the lagoon at Gialova.
+Other good sites for aquatic birds include the Limenas Geraka, Europe’s most southerly fjord, and the Stymfalian Lake.
 Up in the mountains you will often spot large birds of prey.
-Most often these are buzzards, but there are also eagles about.
+Most conspicuous is the common buzzard, but eagles, vultures and kites are also about.
 Small owls can often be spotted perching on rooftops and in ruins, and their distinctive call can be heard at night.
+Other conspicuous birds include common hoopoe, Alpine swift, Eurasian jay, Eurasian magpie and common starling.

 For a visitor used to urban life in northern climes the Peloponnese seems to teem with insects, some of them alarmingly large.
 The vast majority are harmless, if sometimes irritating.
 The most vocal are cicadas, whose shrill mating call can be a constant background in the summer months.
 The prettiest are butterflies, around from spring to autumn.